mako-framework/docs/06_learn_more/00_authentication.md

 	$successful = $this->gatekeeper->login($email, $password, true);

-The ```forceLogin``` allows you to login a user without a password.
+The ```forceLogin``` method allows you to login a user without a password.
 It will return TRUE if the login is successful and a status code if not.

 The possible status codes for failed logins are ```Gatekeeper::LOGIN_ACTIVATING``` and ```Gatekeeper::LOGIN_BANNED```.